Table of Contents

 Account for:

-- Ambient heat level: Derating above 30°C
+- Ambient temperature: Derating above 30°C

 - Burial depth: Thermal resistance increases with depth